A simple model to include initial-state and hot-medium effects in the computation of quarkonium nuclear modification factor: Initial-effect model

 According to eq.~(\ref{shad}), the shadowing corrections modify the A–dependence of the Glauber approximation for inclusive spectra in such a way that the behaviour $d \sigma_{AB}/dy \sim AB$ of the Glauber approximation changes to $d \sigma_{AB}/dy \sim A^{\alpha} B^{\alpha}$ where $\alpha < 1$.
-Let us remember the average number of collisions integrated over impact parameter typical for the Glauber model, $n_{AB}=\frac{AB\sigma^{in}_{NN}}{\sigma^{in}_{AB}}$.
-For collisions of identical nuclei that leads to the $A^{4/3}$–dependence of particle densities, typical for the Glauber model, which changes to a behaviour with $A^{\delta}$ due to the shadowing corrections.
+Let us remember the average number of collisions integrated over impact parameter typical for the Glauber model, $n_{coll}^{AB}=\frac{AB\sigma^{in}_{NN}}{\sigma^{in}_{AB}}$.
+For collisions of identical nuclei this leads to the well-known $A^{4/3}$ dependence.
+The inclusive spectra of hadrons produced in the central rapidity region in nucleus-nucleus interactions can be obtained from the Glauber model applying the AGK cancellation.
+The multiplicity is in this case proportional to the number of cut Pomerons, leading to a similar behaviour, $\frac{dN^{AA}}{dy}=\frac{A^2\sigma^{in}_{NN}}{\sigma^{in}_{AA}}\frac{dN^{pp}}{dy}=n_{coll}^{AA}\frac{dN^{pp}}{dy}$ for the yields of produced particles in the central rapidity region at high energies.
+Comparison with data shows that this relation significantly overestimates the hadron multiplicity at LHC energies.
+The corrections due to shadowing effects, arising by the contribution of the triple Pomeron graphs, cure this discrepancy and change the dependence of the multiplicity which behaves that way proportional to $A^{\delta}$.
 The value of delta is a function of energy and it is equal to $\delta \simeq 1.1$ at LHC energies.
-Within this approach, a good description of the multiplicities from RHIC to LHC energies is obtained \cite{Capella:2011vi}.
+Within this approach, a good description of the multiplicities from the Relativistic Heavy-Ion Collider (RHIC) to LHC energies is obtained \cite{Capella:2011vi}.